NCAR/noahmp/drivers/erf/dev/plan-cpp-interface.md

    [`sketch-couple-variable-gpu.md`](sketch-couple-variable-gpu.md).

-2. **One shared CUDA stream removes the per-step host sync.** Today `ERF_NOAHMP.cpp` bounces every coupling field host↔device through a pinned buffer and calls `Gpu::streamSynchronize()` each step *because Noah-MP runs on the host*.
+2. **One shared CUDA stream removes the per-step host sync.** Today `ERF_NOAHMP_Advance.cpp` bounces every coupling field host↔device through a pinned buffer and calls `Gpu::streamSynchronize()` each step *because Noah-MP runs on the host*.
 Once the physics is offloaded and the coupling arrays are device-resident, binding Noah-MP's OpenACC queue to `amrex::Gpu::gpuStream()`